Solid Earth Science ESDR System—2012

 All ESDRs will be accessible through NASA’s Crustal Dynamics Data and Information System (CDDIS), and will also be archived at the project s database at University of California San Diego Scripps Orbit and Permanent Array Center, where they would be accessible through the project's GPS Explorer web portal.
 SESES information technology (IT) system has been designed using modern IT tools and principles in order to be extensible to any geographic location, scale, natural hazard, and combination of geophysical sensor and related data.

-The team will continue to provide value and support to ongoing NASA Earth data system evolution by participating in Data System Working Group on Technology Infusion.
+The team will continue to provide value and support to ongoing NASA Earth science data system evolution by participating in Data System Working Group on Technology Infusion.
 The project's product quality and accessibility will continue to be scrutinized by a community-based advisory committee.

 No new algorithm development is required.
 All algorithms used in this project will represent NASA technology investments through NASA's Advanced Information Systems Technology (AIST) Program, ESI and Advancing Collaborative Connections for Earth System Science (ACCESS) programs.
 Calibration and validation of the GPS measured deformation time series is done through a combined solution of two independently derived GPS position time series.
 In addition quality control tools based on Principal Component Analysis, developed under an AIST-08 project will be applied to the time series.
 Calibration and validation of the GPS troposphere and precipitable water series will be likewise done by comparing the independently derived parameters.